Belgium in the Eurovision Song Contest 2014: Format

 Thirty artists were selected to compete in Eurosong.
-Two casting shows aired on 2 and 9 February 2014 with each show featuring fifteen of the artists auditioning in front of a panel of experts by performing a cover version of a past Eurovision Song Contest song.
-The top four directly qualified to the semi-finals, while the fifth to eighth placed acts advanced to the Call Back round.
-The Call Back round took place on 16 February 2014 where an additional four artists as determined by the expert panel and public televoting qualified to the semi-finals.
+Two casting shows aired on 2 and 9 February 2014 with each show featuring fifteen of the artists auditioning in front of an expert jury by performing a cover version of a past Eurovision Song Contest song.
+The top four as determined by jury directly qualified to the semi-finals, while the fifth to eighth placed acts advanced to the Call Back round.
+The Call Back round took place on 16 February 2014 where an additional four artists as determined by an expert jury and public televoting qualified to the semi-finals.
 Three semi-finals took place on 23 February 2014, 3 March 2014 and 9 March 2014 where each artist presented their candidate Eurovision song.
-Each show featured four artists and the top two as determined by the expert panel and public televoting qualified to the final.
+Each show featured four artists and the top two as determined by an expert jury and public televoting qualified to the final.
 The final took place on 16 March 2014 where the winner was chosen by seven international jury groups and public televoting.

-During each of the seven shows, the expert panel provided commentary and feedback to the artists as well as selected entries to advance in the competition.
+During each of the seven shows, the expert jury provided commentary and feedback to the artists as well as selected entries to advance in the competition.
 The experts were: